-What Factors Does a Court Consider in Determining if the Drivers are Employees?
+What Factors Do a Court Consider in Determining if Uber and Lyft Drivers are Employees?

 The short answer is control.
 Is the employer controlling the drivers by telling them what to do, how they will be paid, and what they are required to do to?
 If so, they are employees.
 Compare a properly-classified independent contractor like the over-paid plumber who comes to your house two hours after the four hour window three days later, jiggles a few knobs, hands you a greasy bill and leaves in less than two minutes.
 No one told the plumber what to do, how much to charge you, or that he was required to be nice to you.
 Let’s consider the undisputed facts that have been released so far.